edwasue-cmyk/multi-agent-intelligent-warehouse/docs/architecture/MCP_CUSTOM_IMPLEMENTATION.md

 ## Overview

-Yes, **MCP (Model Context Protocol) is a custom implementation** in this codebase.
+**MCP (Model Context Protocol) is a custom implementation** in this codebase.
 The system does not use the official [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) but instead implements a custom MCP-compatible system tailored specifically for the Warehouse Operational Assistant.

 ## Verification